trustprotocol/crust-wiki/README.md

-# crust-wiki
+# trust-wiki
-The source of truth for Crust
+The source of truth for Trust